eokeeffe/ros-arduino-gameshield/README.md

 -Hydro Support

--Add extra published for the second nunchuck
+-Add extra publisher for the second nunchuck